1,000+ Opportunities

 FY24-25 grants use the FY24-25 MDM RFP (pdf) FY23 grants use the FY23 Clean Water Fund Policy Administered By BWSR Proposed Indicators in Funding Request Yes Additional Report Attachment No Non-eLINK Reporting Required No Work Plan Required Yes Match Requirement FY23 25% Activity Details (Practices & Indicators) Yes Mapping Yes FTE Estimate Yes - enter estimated Full Time Equivalent employees funded through the grant (required for Clean Water Fund grants Payment Schedule 50/40/10 Resource Conservation Section Manager

-Based on current listing details, eligibility includes: Counties, watershed districts, soil and water conservation districts, and local government joint powers boards in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Counties, watershed districts, soil and water conservation districts, and local government joint powers boards in Minnesota.
+Confirm the full requirements in the official notice before applying.